jorgergo/clean_udemy/README.md

 # Udemy Clean Window with Focus Detection

-**Udemy Clean Window** is a Tampermonkey userscript that optimizes your Udemy course-viewing experience by automatically hiding certain distracting UI elements when the browser window is not focused.
-It restores the elements when you return to the window, maintaining an unobstructed and clean video player.
+**Udemy Clean Window** is a Tampermonkey userscript designed to enhance your Udemy course-viewing experience.
+It automatically hides distracting elements when the browser window is not focused, and restores them when you refocus on the window.
+This creates a cleaner, more immersive video player experience.

 ---